Unbiased Compression Saves Communication in Distributed Optimization: When and How Much?: Introduction

 \textbf{Error compensation.} Recent works \cite{Seide20141bitSG,Wu2018ErrorCQ,Stich2018SparsifiedSW,Alistarh2018TheCO,Richtrik2021EF21AN} propose error compensation or feedback to relieve the effects of compression errors.
 These techniques propagate information loss backward during compression, thus preserving more useful information.
 Reference \cite{Seide20141bitSG} uses error compensation for 1-bit quantization, while the work \cite{Wu2018ErrorCQ} proposes error-compensated quantization for quadratic problems.
 Error compensation also reduces sparsification-induced errors \cite{Stich2018SparsifiedSW} and is studied for convergence in non-convex scenarios \cite{Alistarh2018TheCO}.
 Recently, the work \cite{Richtrik2021EF21AN} introduces EF21, an error feedback scheme that compresses only local gradient increments with improved theoretical guarantees.

 \textbf{Lower bounds.} Lower bounds in optimization set a limit for the performance of a single or a class of algorithms.
 Prior works have established numerous lower bounds for optimization algorithms \cite{Agarwal2015ALB,Diakonikolas2019LowerBF,Arjevani2015CommunicationCO,nesterov2003introductory,Balkanski2018ParallelizationDN,Huang2022LowerBA,Yuan2022RevistOC,Foster2019TheCO,nesterov1983method}.
-In the field of distributed optimization with communication compression, some pioneer works have studied the lower bounds on the rounds of communication.
-Reference \cite{Philippenko2020BidirectionalCI} provides an algorithm-specific lower bound for strongly-convex functions.
-The work \cite{Huang2022LowerBA} instead characterizes the optimal convergence rate that covers all first-order and linear-spanning algorithms, in the stochastic non-convex case.
-Their results are later extended by \cite{he2023lower} to convex cases.
+In the field of distributed optimization with communication compression, reference \cite{Philippenko2020BidirectionalCI} provides an algorithm-specific lower bound for strongly-convex functions, while the work \cite{NEURIPS2022_28795419} establishes the bit-wise complexities for PL-type problems, which reflect the influence of the number of agents $n$ and dimension $d$, but not the condition number $\kappa$ and the compression $\omega$.
+In particular, \cite{Huang2022LowerBA} characterizes the optimal convergence rate for all first-order and linear-spanning algorithms, in the stochastic non-convex case, which is later extended by \cite{he2023lower} to convex cases.

 \textbf{Accelerated algorithms with communication compression.} There is a scarcity of academic research on compression algorithms incorporating acceleration, as evident in a limited number of studies \cite{li2020acceleration, li2021canita, qian2021error}.
 References \cite{li2020acceleration,li2021canita} develop accelerated algorithms with compression in the strongly-convex and generally-convex cases, respectively.
 For distributed finite-sum problems, accelerated algorithms with compression can further leverage variance-reduction techniques to expedite convergence \cite{qian2021error}.